LOCAL PRODUCE LINK

 HOW IT WORKS

-In the Local Produce Link model, a farmer delivers fresh produce to a "hub" food pantry each week during the growing season (June through November).
-On the same day, nearby food pantries pick up their vegetables from the hub, which serves as both the distribution site and organizing entity for the group.
+In the Local Produce Link model, a farmer delivers fresh produce to a "hub" food pantry or soup kitchen each week during the growing season (June through November).
+On the same day, nearby "spoke" food pantries and soup kitchens pick up their vegetables from the hub, which serves as both the distribution site and organizing entity for the group.
 Participating agencies receive three to four different types of vegetables each week, totaling approximately 180-250 pounds.

 The types of produce that food pantries and soup kitchens receive through this program vary over the course of the season and include both familiar favorites (such as lettuce, carrots, and tomatoes) and less common ones (such as mustard greens, kohlrabi, and leeks).

 Farmers are given the flexibility to send down the best fruits and vegetables from their farm, but are expected to deliver one crop in each of the following categories: a salad or cooking green (e.g. arugula, kale, or bok choy); a root vegetable (e.g. beets, radishes, or celery root); and a seasonal vegetable (e.g. corn, summer squash, or eggplant).
 This ensures that food pantry clients are getting a diversity of nutrients while balancing the fun of a surprise with the ease of consistency.

 In addition to providing fresh fruits and vegetables to emergency food programs, Local Produce Link creates opportunities for food pantry staff, volunteers, and clients to learn new cooking skills, develop relationships with regional farmers, and participate in a local, sustainable food system.
 Some of our educational program components include: